Join us as we observe International Overdose Awareness Day on August 31, 2022.

 - North America continues to experience the highest drug-related mortality rate in the world, accounting for 1-in-4 drug-related deaths globally (Penington Institute).

-- In 2019, there were 70,630 drug overdose deaths in the United States.
-Opioid overdoses accounted for more than 2/3 of those deaths (CDC).
+- In 2020, there were 91,799 drug overdose deaths in the United States.
+Opioid overdoses accounted for more the majority of those deaths (CDC).

 - In Georgia in 2019, overdoses involving any opioid accounted for 4,858 emergency department visits, 2,174 hospitalizations and 860 deaths.
 (Georgia DPH)